KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/data_organization/README.md

 Please install Anaconda locally on your OpenStack instance and use it to install Trimmomatic, Fastqc, Samtools, Picard, Bedtools, BWA, Freebayes and any other tools you will need for this module.

+Note that you will not need to install  Microsoft VSCode.
+Feel free to answer no when Anaconda asks you to install it.

 ```

 $ cd ~/